-I’m always shocked at how many people are thinking about or are interested in real estate investing.
+I’m always shocked at how many people are thinking about going into real estate investing or want to invest in rental properties compared to how many actually pull the trigger.

-I’m no expert, but I do invest in real estate and I’m currently ramping up my investing.
-The more deals I finish, books I read and investors I network with, the more I realize how much I’ve learned.
+I don’t claim to be an expert, but as of now, I have a portfolio of five units and I’m looking for my next deal.
+The more deals I finish, books I read and investors I talk with, the more I realize how much I’ve learned and why people keep coming to me for advice.

 I want to share my story in hopes of answering questions and giving you a real example of how to get started.